 One thing that marks excellent customer service management from more mediocre CSM initiatives is that it puts an emphasis on anticipating customer needs and addressing them in advance.

 There are a few ways of doing this.
-For instance, you can put together some self-help resources such as FAQs or troubleshooting guides to assist customers in resolving their own issues.
+For instance, you can put together some self-service resources such as FAQs or troubleshooting guides to assist customers in resolving their own issues.

 It never hurts to be proactive with customer communication, either.
 Consider sending helpful reminders about shipping dates, service interruption alerts, or product recommendations where appropriate.